 Linocut is a great way to get into the art of printmaking, with easy-to-cut materials and inexpensive tools readily available online.
-You can choose from simple linocut kits for complete beginners to specialty tools for those looking to take the craft to the next level.
+You can choose from simple linocut kits for complete beginners to specialty tools if looking to take the craft to the next level.

-But with several brands, material types, and cutter shapes to choose from, it can be hard to know which linocut tools and materials to buy.
+But with several brands, material types, and cutter shapes to pick from, it can be hard to know which linocut tools and materials to buy.

 To help, I put together this primer on the best linocut tools for both beginner and intermediate printmakers, so you can fly past the boring part and get right to carving!